Advocacy for the Democratic Republic of the Congo

 What’s Happening?

-The Democratic Republic of the Congo (DRC) is home to one of the world’s most dire humanitarian situations and hosts some of the world’s highest numbers of displaced people.
-For decades, armed conflicts have ravaged the DRC, resulting in the displacement of millions of people.
-Millions more need humanitarian assistance, and political upheaval makes it difficult to reach those in need.
-Health crises—including outbreaks of Ebola—have only made matters worse, and renewed violence in eastern DRC is generating new displacement in the region.
+The Democratic Republic of the Congo (DRC) is home to one of the world’s most protracted humanitarian crises and hosts some of the world’s highest numbers of displaced people.
+For decades, armed conflicts have ravaged the Eastern DRC, resulting in the displacement of millions of people.
+Millions more need humanitarian assistance, and the violence makes it difficult to reach those in need.
+Health crises—including the recent Mpox outbreaks—have only made matters worse.
+A planned withdrawal of UN peacekeeping troops at the request of the DRC’s government will also have dire consequences.

 What Must Be Done?